Using nmap to find active IPs on a subnet

 only tell which hosts appear to be up

-Many devices will hide themselves from this scan, but it’s the first thing I try for finding a new device that attached to your network, such as an IoT device that isn’t trying to hide itself.
+Many devices will hide themselves from this scan, but it’s the first thing I try for finding a new device that attached to the network, such as an IoT device that isn’t trying to hide itself.

 Port known, IP address scan: port scanning is much faster when the open port is known.
 Note in some rare cases, there is a firewall schedule or port knocking as additional security that could cause a port scan to fail.